Our staff will respond to your query promptly and provide detailed information to your questions.

 The krill population in the Southern Ocean represents the largest biomass of one species on Earth – including human beings.
 As outlined in the Antarctic Treaty, this is a continent dedicated to peace, science and tourism.
 No human activity is allowed to alter the perfect natural balance.

-We are visiting a place that has evolved through millenniums without human interference.
+You are visiting a place that has evolved through millenniums without human interference.
 Therefore, we adhere to very strict environmental guidelines and rules.
 Leave nothing but footprints and take nothing but pictures!
 What is so overwhelming about Antarctica is that its location makes every voyage to the continent an expedition.
 Even the most sophisticated technology cannot override some of the climatic challenges that are a part of this environment.